Guidelines for the Preparation and Submission of Doctoral Dissertation

 Dissertations (or portions thereof) with a duration of 15 minutes or less will be considered for performance with an IU orchestra, band, or the New Music Ensemble.
 Works involving chorus, concerto soloist or with durations exceeding 15 minutes will likely NOT be programmed.
 To have a dissertation placed in the pool for performance consideration, composers MUST:

-- Turn in sample parts (one wind, one percussion, one string) to the committee chair and to PED for approvals, preferably hard copies, but PDF can be acceptable if the chair agrees.
+- Turn in sample parts (one wind, one percussion, all string) to the committee chair and to PED for approvals, preferably hard copies, but PDF can be acceptable if the chair agrees.

 - Format their dissertation so that it is usable (readable) by a conductor.
 It will not be acceptable for performance if the music is sized extremely small to avoid having to make page by page vertical adjustments in staves.